mystist/customAlert/README.md

 ## Custom Alert & Confirm

-customAlert can help you customize your Alert & Confirm with your own CSS and HTML.
+`customAlert` can help you customize your Alert & Confirm with your own CSS and HTML.

-You can fell free to use it, modify it and share it with your friends.
+You can feel free to use it, modify it and share it with your friends.

 Contact me for more information: